scionproto/scion/README.md

 site](https://docs.scion.org/en/latest/dev/setup.html)
 for instructions on how to install build dependencies, build and run SCION.

-Pre-built binaries for x86-64 Linux are also available from the [latest nightly build](https://buildkite.com/scionproto/scion-nightly/builds/latest).
+Pre-built binaries for x86-64 Linux are available from the [latest nightly build](https://buildkite.com/scionproto/scion-nightly/builds/latest).

 ## Contributing